David Axelrod: Barack Obama presidential campaign, 2008

 Axelrod first met Obama in 1992, when Bettylu Saltzman, a Chicago Democrat, introduced the two of them after Obama had impressed her at a black voter registration drive that he ran.
 Obama consulted Axelrod before he delivered a 2002 anti-war speech, and asked him to read drafts of his book The Audacity of Hope.

 Axelrod contemplated taking a break from politics during the 2008 presidential campaign, as five of the candidates—Barack Obama, Hillary Clinton, John Edwards, Chris Dodd and Tom Vilsack—were past clients.
 Personal ties between Axelrod and Hillary Clinton made it difficult, as she had raised significant funds for epilepsy on behalf of a foundation co-founded by Axelrod's wife and mother, Citizens United for Research in Epilepsy (CURE).
-(Axelrod's daughter suffers from developmental disabilities associated with chronic epileptic seizures.)
+(Axelrod's daughter has developmental disabilities associated with chronic epileptic seizures.)
 Axelrod's wife even said that a 1999 conference Clinton convened to find a cure for the condition was "one of the most important things anyone has done for epilepsy."
 Axelrod ultimately decided to participate in the Obama campaign, and served as chief strategist and media advisor for Obama.
 He told The Washington Post, "I thought that if I could help Barack Obama get to Washington, then I would have accomplished something great in my life."
 Axelrod contributed to the start of Obama's campaign by creating a five-minute Internet video released January 16, 2007.
 He continued to use "man on the street"-style biographical videos to create a sense of intimacy and authenticity in the political ads.